CameronKerr/ConvexHull-GrahamScan/README.md

 # ConvexHull-GrahamScan

 # Description
 The convex hull of a set of points is the set of all possible convex combinations formed by the points.
-The Graham Scan is an algorithm for finding the convex hull of a finite set of points.
-The algorithm is performed in the following order:
+Graham Scan is an algorithm for finding the convex hull of a finite set of points.
+The algorithm is performed through the following steps:
 1. A starting point is found by finding the point in the set with the smallest y value.
 If there is a tie, the one with the smallest x value will be taken.
 2. The rest of the points are ranked according to their polar angle with respect to the starting point $(x_{1}, y_{1})$.
 In the result of a tie, the farthest point is taken and the rest are removed.
 The polar angle is found by the equation:
 $$\theta =\arctan\frac{y_{2} - y_{1}}{x_{2} - x_{1}}$$
 4. Points are considered sequentially.
 Points which form a left-handed or counter-clockwise turn will be added to the convex hull perimeter but those which form a right-handed or clockwise turn will be removed.
-A left-hand turn is defined when for 3 points:
+A left-hand turn is defined for 3 points when:
 $$( x_{2} - x_{1} )( y_{3} - y_{1} ) -  ( y_{2} - y_{1} )( x_{3} - x_{1} )  > 0$$
 The Graham Scan algorithm has time complexity O(n log n)